OndraZizka/csv-cruncher/README.md

 Project status
 ==============

-I develop this project ocassionally, when I need it.
+I develop this project occasionally, when I need it.
 Which has been surprisingly often in the last 10 years, for various reasons:
  * It's faster than importing to a real DB server.
  * It's the only tool I have found which can convert any generic JSON to tabular data without any prior metadata.
  * NoSQL databases do not support joins so exporting parts of them to JSON and querying using CsvCruncher is often my only OLAP option.
  * Lack of other lightweight ETL tools.

-That, however, makes it susceptible to being developed in isolated streaks, and lack on features I do not need.
+That, however, makes it susceptible to being developed in isolated streaks, and lack of features I do not need.
-I try to avoid bugs by covering the promised features with tests but it's far from complete coverage.
+I try to avoid bugs by covering the promised features with tests, but it's far from complete coverage.

 Where can you help (as a developer)?
 --------------